SolidBlock-cn/mishanguc/UpdateLog-en.md

 - When operating on blocks with rotating tools or mirroring tools, if the operated block is the same as that before the operation, the operation is regarded fail.
 - The model of fast building tool can be affected by its properties.
 If the matching range is larger, the texture is deeper.
 - Adjusted the display of mod info.
 It displays only when player logs into the world, and will not display again when the player respawns or switches dimension.
+- No longer allow ID checker tools and data tag tools have effect when in Spectator Mode.
+Now when you hit entities in Spectator Mode holding this item, you will spectate it as in other cases.
 - Optimized the rendering of text.
+- (For versions above 1.19) Added hung sign, sign bar, wall sing and handrail for made of mangrove.

 Fixed following issues: